Breast reduction

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.

-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
-Before you start exercising, ask the breast cancer team or your GP for advice.
+Regular exercise should help you prepare for the procedure, help you recover and improve your long-term health.
+Before you start exercising, ask the breast-care team or your GP for advice.

 What complications can happen?

-• developing a hard lump in a breast
+- developing a hard lump in a breast caused by scarring or damaged fat tissue (fat necrosis)

 Consequences of this procedure